Signs Of A Bad Suit

 In the same way as your eye will instinctively spot a well-fitting suit, you can just as easily spot a suit that doesn’t fit – a bad suit.

-Here, we will examine the four tell-tale signs of the ill-fitting bad suit.
+Here, we will examine the four nailed-on ways to guarantee a bad suit.

 Any high street tailor can fix this.
 It is an inexpensive, but highly effective fix.